 Vanilla Luxury: What do you think of wine pairing?

 James Suckling: Really boring particularly in Asia.
 My wife is Korean and I have lived in China.
 Be it India, Thailand, China, the different courses of food comes at the same time.
 We cannot approach wine in Asia the same way we do so in Europe.
 Asians have to enjoy wine at their own terms.
 I am not against wine pairing but it is not about looking for the perfect pairing.
 Some people have spent too much time thinking about it in Asia and that builds up boundaries.
 Just drink your wine, eat your food and enjoy life.
 We don’t need to set up rules.

 Vanilla Luxury: Your personal favourite vineyard?

-That’s a good question.
+James Suckling: That’s a good question.
 The problem is that it changes all the time.
-Bruno Giacoas, which is an Italian vineyard and their Barolo and Barbaresco.
+Bruno Giacosa, which is an Italian vineyard and their Barolo and Barbaresco.
 I am a big fan of Bordeaux wine.
 There are so many good wines.
 Chateau Lafleur is really rare but very interesting.
 I am really happy with Beaujolais and I drink that in Hong Kong.